denebf33/Breakout_SDL/Game/README.md

 ## Compilation Instructions

-Simply run the build.py file.
+Simply run `python3 build.py`.
 Additionally, I have contained all the frameworks for the project in the ./Game/lib directory, but just in case, I have included SDL2, SDL_mixer, SDL_image, SDL_ttf libraries in this project.

 ## Project Hieararchy